vtuber-plan/olah/README.md

 Olah is self-hosted lightweight huggingface mirror service. `Olah` means `hello` in Hilichurlian.

 Other languages: [中文](README_zh.md)

+## Advantages of Olah
+Olah has the capability to cache files in chunks while users download them.
+Upon subsequent downloads, the files can be directly retrieved from the cache, greatly enhancing download speeds and saving bandwidth.
+Additionally, Olah offers a range of cache control policies.
+Administrators can configure which repositories are accessible and which ones can be cached through a configuration file.

 ## Features
 * Huggingface Data Cache
 * Models mirror